How to Fix Read-Only File System on Mac

 Way 1: Enable write access on NTFS drives

-iBoysoft NTFS for Mac can make the read-only NTFS file system writable on Mac.
-Once installed, it can automatically mount your NTFS drive in read/write mode on Mac, allowing you to manage your files like on any other drives.
+Use iBoysoft NTFS for Mac when you need to copy, edit, delete, or move files on an NTFS drive without reformatting it.
+Once installed, it can automatically mount your NTFS drive in read/write mode on Mac, allowing you to manage your files like any other drive.

-This NTFS for Mac software supports all major macOS versions, including macOS High Sierra, macOS Mojave, macOS Catalina, macOS Big Sur, macOS Monterey, macOS Ventura, macOS Sonoma, and macOS Sequoia.
+This NTFS for Mac software supports all major macOS versions, including macOS High Sierra, macOS Mojave, macOS Catalina, macOS Big Sur, macOS Monterey, macOS Ventura, macOS Sonoma, macOS Sequoia, and macOS Tahoe.

-Besides, it's compatible with Intel, T2, M1, M2, and M3 Macs, as well as all types of external storage devices, such as external hard drives, USB sticks, or memory cards.
+Besides, it's compatible with Intel, T2, and Apple Silicon Macs, as well as all types of external storage devices, such as external hard drives, USB sticks, or memory cards.

 Download it from the button below, and then you can read and write to the NTFS external drive on Mac freely without losing data.